- | HOME

 To find out about more about this retreat, we encourage you to please CONTACT US directly, so that we can answer your specific questions.

-*A deposit of $250 CAD is required to hold your spot at time of booking.
+*A deposit of $500.00 CAD is required to hold your spot at time of booking, which we recommend doing as soon as you are decided, to ensure you have a spot.

 Mindo is a small village of approximately 3,000 people, located in a valley in the foothills of the Ecuadorian Andes.
 This was the first Important Bird Area (IBA) established in all of South America, and has built its reputation as an ecotourism destination greatly upon its notoriety for excellent birding and biodiversity more broadly.
 There exists a tremendous amount of fresh water in the area, from a few major rivers to endless numbers of streams and waterfalls.